 Well, of course, it’s part of her job as a firefighter, but there’s something more than that, something that keeps her doing this job time and again: compassion.

 Compassion is more than a feeling or a thought.
-It’s a motivation — and that’s part of what makes Compassion-Focused Therapy (CFT) so effective.
+It’s a motivation — and that’s part of what makes compassion-oriented therapies so effective.

-You see, unlike many other schools of thought, Compassion-Focused Therapy doesn’t stand alone.
+You see, unlike many other schools of thought, CFT doesn’t stand alone.
 It is, as Dennis Tirch, PhD describes, “a modular therapy,” meaning it can be effectively used as a part of many other evidence-based therapy techniques, such as Cognitive Behavioral Therapy (CBT) or Acceptance and Commitment Therapy (ACT).

 But before we can integrate specific compassion-oriented techniques into therapy, it’s important to understand the science behind its efficacy.

 Now, when most people think of compassion, they often equate it with kindness or empathy.
 But while it may have elements of both in practice, compassion requires something more: an experience of suffering.

 In essence, compassion serves as a stress response to suffering, and it happens in two stages:

 - Awareness – First, there is the initial awareness or recognition that something is wrong with the self or others.
 From a neurobiological perspective, this would involve the activation of the insula and the amygdala.
 There also needs to be some connection with the person who is suffering, whether that be a close relationship or simply the act of imagining oneself in their position.